Broken Pegasus Seiya

 This was initially a Japanese magazine mail-in and included a metal plate for a display stand but sellers in Hong Kong are given the chance to sell the limited Japanese releases in small quantities or in this case without the metal plate.

 For general collectors I'm of the opinion it's a pass as it's a bit too “inside baseball” so to speak.
-BUT, if you are a Saint Cloth Myth fan grab it while you can, it makes a nice addition to the collection and ties things together nicely.
-You can get yours while supplies last at Angolz.com.
+BUT, if you are a Saint Cloth Myth fan grab it while you can, it makes a nice addition to the collection and ties things together nicely..

 HD video embedded below for your entertainment...